up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

         | **Advanced**              | Manual                                                                     |
         | **Remote Logging**        | :material-checkbox-blank-outline:                                          |
         | **Exclude**               | :material-checkbox-blank-outline:                                          |

-        !!! note "Prior to Network app 8.3.32 the Source NAT rule could ONLY be applied using the shell"
+        !!! note "Prior to Network 8.3.32, the Source NAT rule could ^^ONLY^^ be applied using the shell"

             ``` sh
             iptables -t nat -A POSTROUTING -o eth9 -d 192.168.11.1 -j SNAT --to 192.168.11.2